 Q: What types of personal injury and accident cases do you handle?

-A: We are Sacramento personal injury attorneys.
-We handle all types of personal injury claims, including injuries caused by car accidents, pedestrian accidents, bicycle accidents, nursing home abuse, trucking accidents, boating accidents, medical malpractice, nursing home abuse, motorcycle accidents, train accidents, and any other case where someone else causes you or your loved one personal injury.
+A: I handle all types of personal injury claims, including injuries caused by car accidents, pedestrian accidents, bicycle accidents, nursing home abuse, trucking accidents, boating accidents, medical malpractice, nursing home abuse, motorcycle accidents, train accidents, and any other case where someone else causes you or your loved one personal injury.

 A: Yes.
 Although we handle most types of personal injury cases, there are several specialty areas that we don’t handle ourselves.
 Please contact us to discuss your particular case.
 If we can’t help you, we will try to find a lawyer for you who does handle your type of case.